Ising formulations of many NP problems: Conclusions

+The focus of research into AQO has essentially been on NP-complete/hard problems, because the Ising model is NP-hard, and because computer scientists have struggled to find efficient ways of solving these problems.
+In this paper, we have presented strategies for mapping a wide variety of NP problems to Ising spin glasses, exemplified by a demonstration of a glass for each of Karp's 21 NP-complete problems.
+It is an open question the extent to which AQO will help provide efficient solutions for these problems, whether these solutions are exact or approximate.

+However, physicists are interested in building a universal quantum computer which is capable of solving much more than just Ising models.
+As an example, a universal quantum computer would also reduce the time for searching an unsorted list of $N$ items from $\mathrm{O}(N)$ to $\mathrm{O}(\sqrt{N})$ \cite{Nielsen2000}.
+This would be incredibly useful for many practical applications, despite the fact that searching is an easy linear time algorithm.
+Analogously, it may be the case that there exists a family of ``easy" problems which AQO can solve in polynomial time, yet more efficiently than a classical polynomial time algorithm.
+This statement may even be true with Ising-implementing AQO hardware, although if so it is not obvious.

-The fact that there is an Ising model representation for a problem by no means ensure it is NP-complete or NP-hard.
-As a reminder that sometimes the Ising approach may be quite inconvenient, let us consider the following example.
-Consider the simple problem of finding the largest integer in a list $n_1,\ldots,n_N$.
+It is certainly the case that an AQO-implementing device can be used to solve easy problems.
+Consider the simple problem of finding the largest integer in a list $n_1,\ldots,n_N$ (this is the searching algorithm that a universal quantum computer can perform efficiently).
 Introducing binary variables $x_i$ for $i=1,\ldots, N$, the Ising model for $A>B\max(n_i)$ solves this problem.
 In fact, this problem looks somewhat like an instance of the random field Ising model on a complete graph, and yet this has a very simple $\mathrm{O}(N)$ classical algorithm.
-Thus, the results of this paper should be taken with a grain of salt -- it is quite possible there are far more efficient algorithms, even for a quantum computer.
+It would surely take longer to program this algorithm into a quantum device than to solve the problem itself.